• Skip to primary navigation

 Equipment

 • 8x8-inch tin: This is the only tin size I've tested my brownies with but I would imagine it can work with an 8x10-inch tin too (with slightly reduced baking time).
 If you want to use a tin that's any larger, I'd recommend increasing the ingredient quantities too, to prevent thin or overbaked brownies.
+You can use my cake pan converter to do this.

 • Baking paper: To line the tin with.